GlobalBiofield/globalbiofield.github.io/README.rst

 Technical Approach
 ------------------
 Metagenomic biofield samples from clinics, families, and individuals published along with de-identified health and environmental metadata, video of local food markets and drone footage, searchable by indices of sequence, video, and essays.
 There is a major decision to be made—elided for now—about on-site nanopore sequencing versus short-read sequencing at regional facilities, with arguments to be made for both on the bases of cost, technical merit, and human factors.
+Another major decision is whether to included RNA viruses as well as DNA viruses.

 Scale
 -----